India's daily recoveries exceed 4L for the 1st time - The Shillong Times

-NEW DELHI, May 18: In a big achievement, India has recorded daily recoveries of more than four lakh Covid patients in a single day for the first time.
+New Delhi, May 18 (IANS) In a big achievement, India has recorded daily recoveries of more than four lakh Covid patients in a single day for the first time.

 Giving credit to the dedicated and tireless efforts of all the healthcare and frontline workers, the Union Health Ministry on Tuesday said 4,22,436 recoveries were registered in the last 24 hours.